-The Law Offices of Shannon M. Smith represents clients accused of criminal sexual conduct and child abuse allegations.
+The Smith Blythe, PC represents clients accused of criminal sexual conduct and child abuse allegations.
 As such, we have extensive experience assisting our clients through the legal system.
 This article is designed to provide background information about what you should expect if you or a loved one is charged with a crime.

 - After an alleged crime has been committed, authorities are notified.
 However, if a crime is allegedly committed in presence of a police officer, or if the officer allegedly has probable cause to believe that a crime has been committed, the police officer may arrest you.

 - The police then conduct an initial investigation, which may include interviewing witnesses and/or taking witness statements, conducting a search, collecting evidence, taking photographs, and drafting police reports, among other things.

 - Often times during an investigation, law enforcement will contact you and ask you to participate in an interview, to make a statement, or to take a polygraph.
 This can occur prior to, or after formal arrest.
 You should immediately inform police that you want to consult with an attorney and will not answer any questions, make any statements, or participate in a police polygraph.
 It is imperative to consult with The Law Offices of Shannon M. Smith, P.C. before participating in an interview with law enforcement, making any statements to police, or taking a polygraph test.
 Shannon M. Smith can direct and assist you in navigating a police investigation to help protect your rights.

 - Following an investigation, law enforcement will submit a warrant request with a report to the local prosecutor's office requesting that criminal charges be brought against an individual.
 The prosecutor's office will then review the request and information submitted by law enforcement and determine whether an individual should be criminally charged and, if so, what the appropriate charge(s) should be.
 In the numerous cases that the Smith Blythe, PC has been involved in, she has been successful in helping clients avoid criminal charges.